tspindler-cms/DCS-Essex/README.md

 Thanks to Joey45, Admiral189 and Hawkeye60 for all the help and advice on getting this boat afloat in DCS.

 Final thanks to Citizen, tester of the mod.

+The carrier will be published in the Vietnam War Vessels mod, https://github.com/tspindler-cms/tetet-vwv